jozefchmelar/in_contra_co_variance/Covariance and contravariance for dumm.md

 But why?
 It works on the example above!

-To quote myself  "So if a `Employee` is also a `Person` I can use a more abstract type on the left side of the assignment.
+To quote me  "So if an `Employee` is also a `Person` I can use a more abstract type on the left side of the assignment.
 AKA Covariance!

 What's the difference?
 Well if you take a look on the IEnumerable (or Collection in Java) interface it's defined like [this.](https://docs.microsoft.com/en-us/dotnet/api/system.collections.generic.ienumerable-1?view=net-5.0)